ExoFi-Labs/SP500/readme.md

 *   **Portfolio Construction:**
     *   Select multiple stocks from an S&P 500 list (data fetched from Wikipedia).
     *   Dynamically add selected stocks to a table.
-    *   Input percentage weights for each selected stock.
+    *   Input percentage weights for each selected stock in the table.
     *   "Add" button triggers portfolio construction and subsequent risk analysis.
 *   **Portfolio Visualization:**
     *   Interactive pie chart displaying asset allocation by weight.